Barcelona Cathedral

-The Cathedral of the Holy Cross and Saint Eulalia (Catedral de la Santa Creu i Santa Eulàlia), also known as Barcelona Cathedral, is the Gothic cathedral and seat of the Archbishop of Barcelona, Catalonia, Spain.
+The Cathedral of the Holy Cross and Saint Eulalia (Catedral de la Santa Creu i Santa Eulàlia), also known as Barcelona Cathedral, is the seat of the Archbishop of Barcelona in Catalonia, Spain.
 The cathedral was constructed from the thirteenth to fifteenth centuries, with the principal work done in the fourteenth century.
 The cloister, which encloses the Well of the Geese (Font de les Oques), was completed in 1448.
-In the late nineteenth century, the neo-Gothic façade was constructed over the nondescript exterior that was common to Catalan churches.
-The roof is notable for its gargoyles, featuring a wide range of animals, both domestic and mythical.
+In the late nineteenth century, the neo-Gothic façade was constructed over the undistinguished exterior that was common to Catalan churches.

-Its form is pseudo-basilica, vaulted over five aisles, the outer two divided into chapels.
+Its form is a pseudo-basilica, vaulted over five aisles, the outer two divided into chapels.
 The transept is truncated.
 The east end is a chevet of nine radiating chapels connected by an ambulatory.
 The high altar is raised, allowing a clear view into the crypt.

-The cathedral is dedicated to Eulalia of Barcelona, co-patron saint of Barcelona, a young virgin who, according to Catholic tradition, suffered martyrdom during Roman times in the city.
+The cathedral is dedicated to the Holy Cross and Eulalia of Barcelona, co-patron saint of Barcelona, a young virgin martyr who, according to Catholic tradition, suffered martyrdom during Roman times in the city.
 One story says that she was exposed naked in the public square and a miraculous snowfall in mid-spring covered her nudity.
 The enraged Romans put her into a barrel with knives stuck into it and rolled it down a street (according to tradition, the one now called Baixada de Santa Eulàlia).
-The body of Saint Eulalia is entombed in the cathedral's crypt.
+The relics of Saint Eulalia are entombed in the cathedral's crypt.